MileHacker Logo

 Seasonal Weather Overview

 Binzhou, a city in Shandong Province, features four distinct seasons.
 These seasonal patterns direct the prime times for your visit.
-Winters (Dec-Feb) bring cold, dry conditions with mean temperatures from -3°C to 2°C (27-36°F).
+Winters (Dec-Feb) bring cold, dry conditions with average temperatures from -3°C to 2°C (27-36°F).
 Spring (Mar-May) has mild, generally dry weather, having temperatures rising from 7°C to 20°C (45-68°F).
 Summers (Jun-Aug) are hot and humid, averaging 24°C to 28°C (75-82°F), with the majority of annual rain.
-Autumn (Sep-Nov) has mild, relatively dry conditions, with temperatures decreasing from 21°C to 8°C (70-46°F).
+Autumn (Sep-Nov) has mild, relatively dry conditions, with the weather decreasing from 21°C to 8°C (70-46°F).
 Binzhou sees about 550-650 mm of rain yearly, with July and August as the wettest months.

 Weather Considerations